tsatria03/CookyCraze/docks/readme.txt

 The symbols, payout multipliers, reel count, sounds, and bet limits are all configurable in slots.table.

 A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.

+Cooky lottery.
+Unlocked at rank 30.
+Buy scratch tickets and reveal prizes ranging from coins and cookies to stat boosts.

+Tickets are sold in tiers, with higher tiers costing more but offering larger prizes and better odds at the top end.
+Each tier draws from its own prize pool defined in lottery.table, with prizes weighted so smaller wins are more common.
+You can hold up to 99 tickets of each tier at once, and scratch them one at a time or all at once from the lottery screen.

 Rank ups and achievement unlocks are checked and can fire while you are playing any of the 3 minigames mentioned abuv.